KinaraGeorge/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-prints the absolute path name of the current working directory
+This script will print absolute path name